vignettes/web_only/ggdotplotstats.Rmd

 If you wish to include statistical analysis results in a publication/report, the ideal reporting practice will be a hybrid of two approaches:

-approach, where the plot contains both the visual and numerical summaries about a statistical model, and
+the ggstatsplot approach, where the plot contains both the visual and numerical summaries about a statistical model, and

 the standard narrative approach, which provides interpretive context for the reported statistics.